VictorTherache/Quote_Every_Day/README.md

-"You must do the things you think you cannot do."
+"You can never cross the ocean unless you have the courage to lose sight of the shore."
--Eleanor Roosevelt
+-null